coroutineDispatcher/blog/content/posts/prepopulate-room-with-data.md

 In this case Room would throw a SqliteException with some error like: "Database file is corrupt".
 Trust me whatever you google on this case, cannot help 😅.

+{{< admonition >}}
-_Note: This article is just about importing a .db file from assets folder.
+This article is just about importing a .db file from assets folder.
 You can also import a db file from the device after download.
-Please check the docs for more._
+Please check the docs for more.
+{{< /admonition >}}

 A wish I made.
 --------------